higgicd/3D_Network_Toolbox/README.md

 # 3D Network Toolbox

-Using an input pedestrian network and a Digital Elevation/Terrain Model (DEM/DTM), this Python Toolbox for ArcGIS 10.x implements Tobler’s Hiking Function to enable the calculation of slope-aware travel times for walking travel on a 3D network.
+Using an input pedestrian network and a Digital Elevation/Terrain Model (DEM/DTM), this Python Toolbox for ArcGIS Pro/10.4 or greater implements Tobler’s Hiking Function to enable the calculation of slope-aware travel times for walking travel on a 3D network.

 <img width="500" alt="3d_network" src="https://github.com/higgicd/3D_Network_Toolbox/blob/master/assets/img/3D_NetworkToolbox.jpg">